winglang/wing/docs/docs/01-start-here/05-aws.md

 9. Click `wing-1.txt` then click the `Open` button.
 10. The file should contain `Hello, cloud`.
 11. Open the [Amazon Dynamo DB Console](https://console.aws.amazon.com/dynamodb), and search for a table prefixed with `wing-counter-cloud`.
-12. Observe the value of the `counter` id attribute which represents the counter's current value, using the `Explore table items` button.
+12. Use the `Explore table items` button to view the value of the `counter` id attribute, which represents the current value of the counter.
 13. Optional - repeat step 5 as many times as you want, and see how the bucket is filling up, and also see how the `counter` id increments.